 The washers and dryers are provided and maintained by a private company, WASH Services.
 If you encounter a machine that is not working, please display an “out of order” sign on the machine and report the problem and the machine number to the Verano Housing Office.
 Out of order signs are available in each laundry room.
 Inform the Office of any money you might have lost in a broken machine for reimbursement purposes.

 Some laundry rooms in Unit IV share a common wall with the adjacent apartments and noise is a problem.
 For this reason, there is no access to these facilities between 11 p.m. and 7 a.m.
 As a courtesy to other residents, please remove clothes from the machine promptly.
 Remember to make sure the laundry room door closes completely when you leave the laundry room.
 The laundry rooms are for the exclusive use of Verano residents, so do not prop the doors open.
 If your laundry room is in need of cleaning, report it to the Verano Housing Office at 824-5964 between 8 a.m. – p.m., M – F. Industrial washers and dryers for large items are located in laundry rooms 5, 8 & 12.
-Your front door key will unlock the one that’s in your area.
+Your front door key will unlock all laundry rooms located within the Verano Place housing community.

 Periodically, the Verano Housing Office receives reports of theft of laundry.
 Unfortunately, the only way to prevent theft is to stay in the laundry room while you are cleaning your